vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

 create a directory structure that breaks the system into subsystems, functional blocks (features) and modules (components); and then describe what each folder contains in a `BUILD.gn` file in that folder.
 Each target (defined in *BUILD.gn*) can be referenced as a dependency by others, and the target can declare its own dependencies.
 At the top level, create one or more `group` of features and declare the dependencies for each.
 Btw, the `group` name becomes a target that can be used to direct `ninja` what to build.

 > Remember to design your build like code.
+> - Brett Wilson

 The first thing I took note of and appreciated is that *gn* automatically looks for and picks up the values in `.gn` file unlike *meson*'s